ctaguchi/multipa/README.md

 Note that English was added after the INTERSPEECH 2023 paper was submitted.
 We aim to include more languages to take into account linguistic diversity.

+## Model
+You can run the model [here](https://huggingface.co/ctaguchi/wav2vec2-large-xlsr-japlmthufielta-ipa1000-ns).

 ## Notes
 - If you are using AFS, `preprocess.py` might cause `OS Error: File too large` due to reaching the limit of the number of files that a directory can accommodate.